 Her film, Rapunzel – The Blonde Years, was commissioned by the Irish Film Board and is a viral hit on the Irish Film Board’s Virtual Cinema YouTube channel!

-Fiona is a graduate of the ProSeries Professional Screenwriting Program (LA).
-She has also studied screenwriting under the tuition of Robert Towne (Chinatown) and Paul Schrader (Taxi Driver) as well studying visual structure taught by Bruce Block (co-producer, What Women Want).
+Fiona is a graduate of the six-month ProSeries Professional Screenwriting Program (LA).
+She has also studied screenwriting under the tuition of Robert Towne (Chinatown) and Paul Schrader (Taxi Driver) as well as studying visual structure taught by Bruce Block (co-producer, What Women Want).

 Fiona completed Script Editing training with the Script Factory (UK) and the BBC.
 She was a Script Reader for Northern Ireland Screen from 2013–2014.